DevaChandraRaju/Linear-Regression-Python/README.md

 # Linear-Regression-Python
-Linear Regression using python with R plots
+Linear Regression using python with plots same as R ggplot.